Types of Case Studies: Main Features and Examples

 Descriptive

-If you have a hypothesis, you can devise a descriptive study, which begins with defining the topic under investigation.
+If you have a hypothesis, you can devise a descriptive study, which begins with defining the case study topic under investigation.
 The primary objective of this research is to establish links between the subject matter and a theoretical framework without definitely attempting to interpret or explain the findings.
 The investigation can be concluded upon establishing these connections, and the descriptive study results often suggest ways to elaborate the theory in the future.
 Additionally, a descriptive report would employ quantitative data as a starting point for conducting more comprehensive research.

 Example: